Taylor, Danielson Get Their Days in Courts

 Balazs, who served in the Federal Defender's Office in Sacramento for eight years, now is in private practice representing federal criminal clients at trial and on appeal.
 He has co-taught the Federal Defender seminar for the past two years, working with the chief assistant federal defender to supervise some cases.

-Professor Cary Bricker oversees the Pacific McGeorge Federal Defender Clinic, which has become a highly sought elective in its short history.
+Professor Cary Bricker oversees the McGeorge Federal Defender Clinic, which has become a highly sought elective in its short history.
 Danielson and Taylor are two of eight students currently enrolled in the year-long clinic.

 In addition to prepping for his real trial, Danielson had to prepare for the championship round of the 37th Annual National Trial Competition, which was held March 22-24, 2012, in Austin, Texas.
-Michelle Trigger, '12, and Danielson, who had won a February regional, represented Pacific McGeorge in the 28-team championship won by Baylor University.
+Michelle Trigger, '12, and Danielson, who had won a February regional, represented McGeorge in the 28-team championship won by Baylor University.